 - Groin pain

-- Close monitoring: A patient may undergo regular screenings to check the size and growth of the iliac aneurysm to determine if treatment is necessary.
+- Close monitoring: You may undergo regular screenings to check the size and growth of the aneurysm to determine if treatment is necessary.

 - Lifestyle changes: Steps such as quitting smoking, controlling diabetes and eating a low-fat diet to reduce cholesterol may help keep the aneurysm from growing.

-- Medication: A patient may receive medicine to reduce cholesterol or blood-pressure levels.
-Carefully controlling high blood pressure is an important part of the treatment.
+- Medication: You may receive medicine to reduce your cholesterol or blood pressure.